FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

     -   If you are an international customer, please contact with a support representative for return instructions.

--   Most products that are new and unopened can be returned to Fenix Alliance S.A.S within 30 days.
+-   Most products that are new and unopened can be returned to Alliance Business Holdings S.A.S within 30 days.

--   Products that are received by Fenix Alliance S.A.S in any of the following conditions are not eligible for return and may be rejected:
+-   Products that are received by Alliance Business Holdings S.A.S in any of the following conditions are not eligible for return and may be rejected:

     -   Any product not purchased from the Infinity Comex Platform.